Ritik8768/EC2-Auto-Start-Stop-using-Shell-script/README.md

      0 20 * * * /path/to/stop_instance.sh
      ```

-3. Save and exit the editor.
+3. Save and exit the editor

 ### 3. Test the Scripts